-Owner's manual
+2.9 Owner's Manual

-- Be sure to read this owner's manual carefully and completely before taking your first ride.
-It contains useful information and tips to help you operate and handle your motorcycle.
-Only then will you find out how to best customize the motorcycle for your own use and how you can protect yourself from injury.
-The owner's manual also contains important information on servicing the motorcycle. - The owner's manual is an important component of the motorcycle and should be handed over to the new owner if the vehicle is sold.
+It is important that you read this Owner's Manual carefully and completely before making your first trip.
+The Owner's Manual contains useful information and many tips on how to operate, handle, and maintain your motorcycle.
+Only then will you find out how to customize the vehicle ideally for your own use and how you can protect yourself from injury.

+Keep the Owner's Manual in an accessible place to enable you to refer to it as needed.

+If you would like to know more about the vehicle or have questions on the material you read, please contact an authorized KTM dealer.
+The Owner's Manual is an important component of the vehicle and should be handed over to the new owner if the vehicle is sold.